Intro of problem

 Can be used effectively to improve listening skills in a new language.
 In particular, metatextual skills were developed by the participant keeping a journal, and the researcher added ideas for her to journal about over the course of the weeks.

-I (Ian) on the other hand, used podcasts as anchor to Minnesota while I was in Sweden.
+I (Ian) on the other hand, used podcasts as an anchor to Minnesota while I was in Sweden.
 Oops.

 Technical Discussion of our proposed solution